wvhulle/streams-eurorust-2025/presentation.typ

   *The problem:* Processing streaming data from moving vehicles

-  #v(1em)

   *What I observed:*
-  - Every developer had their own approach to handle incoming streams
+  - Every developer had their own approach
   - Inconsistent error handling across the codebase
   - Hard to reason about data flow and state
-  - Debugging became a nightmare

-  #v(1em)

-  *The realization:* Most developers only encounter streams in distributed systems, where the gotchas become apparent too late
+  *The realization:* Most developers encounter streams too late in distributed systems ]
-]

 #slide[
   === About me

-  *Professionally:* Rust developer

   *My stream processing journey:*
-  - Started with reactive programming in TypeScript (frontend)
+  - Started with reactive programming in TypeScript
   - Moved to vehicle telemetry systems in Rust
-  - Lots of trial and error with the unforgiving Rust compiler
-  - Struggled with `'static` lifetimes and memory management
+  - Struggled with async lifetimes and memory management

-  *Today:* Want to share the patterns I discovered the hard way
+  *Today:* Want to share the patterns I discovered the hard way ]

-]

 #slide[